hdShang/arxiv-daily/docs/cs-CV/2025-10-02/papers/251002001v2-generating-findings-for-jaw-cysts-in-dental-panoramic-radiographs-us.md

 ---
 layout: default
-title: Generating Findings for Jaw Cysts in Dental Panoramic Radiographs Using GPT-4o: Building a Two-Stage Self-Correction Loop with Structured Output (SLSO) Framework
+title: "Generating Findings for Jaw Cysts in Dental Panoramic Radiographs Using GPT-4o: Building a Two-Stage Self-Correction Loop with Structured Output (SLSO) Framework"
 ---

 # Generating Findings for Jaw Cysts in Dental Panoramic Radiographs Using GPT-4o: Building a Two-Stage Self-Correction Loop with Structured Output (SLSO) Framework